 (Tuition refund guideline is available on request and is published in our catalog.)

 For a complete listing of tuition and fees, see the Health Science Center Catalog available on TAMU the web site.

 To view the Cost of Attendance (COA) estimate provided by the Financial Aid Office please visit the website https://financialaid.tamu.edu/Professional/Cost-of-Attendance#0-DentalStudents and select College of Dentistry.

 Students are discouraged from holding any outside employment which may be detrimental to the pursuit of their education.
 In no case may a student accept a position which conflicts with regularly scheduled school hours.
 When scholastic progress is questionable, students may be asked to discontinue outside work.

 Yes, the College of Dentistry participates in several types of loan and scholarship programs.
 Students are classified as independent for consideration in professional school so aid is available based upon your documented need.
 Students complete FAFSA and submit requests for aid to the Office of Student Aid.

 Because of the intense efforts in selecting only highly qualified students, few students fail to complete our programs.

 Are there summer predental programs available?

-A Summer Predental Enrichment Program exists to strengthen academic background, introduce the profession of dentistry, improve study skills and increase competitiveness for admission to Dental School.
-For information, contact the Executive Director of Student Development and Multicultural Affairs.
-Web address - http://dentistry.tamhsc.edu/student-development.
+A Summer Predental Enrichment Program exists to strengthen academic background, introduce the profession of dentistry, improve study skills and increase preparedness for admission to Dental School.
+For information, contact the Office of Student Development.
+Web address - https://dentistry.tamhsc.edu/student-development.

 What opportunities exist beyond general practice?